 He has conducted many opera productions, notably in Stuttgart, Strasbourg, Gothenburg, at the Komische Oper Berlin, the Opéra de Paris studio, Essen and the Nederlandse Reisopera.
 He was Music Director in Dessau from 2009, where he was nominated “Conductor of the Year” by Opernwelt for three years in succession, ending his tenure in summer 2015 with his first Ring cycle and promotion to Honorary Conductor.
 Before Dessau he had progressed from Repetiteur to Music Director (aged 29) in Hagen, winning many awards for his work there.

 In Autumn 2018 he made his Opera North debut, opening their season with a new production of Tosca; later in the season he returns to the Nederlandse Reisopera for Korngold’s Die Tote Stadt and to Rouen for Eugene Onegin.
-Symphonic highlights in 18/19 include debuts with the Royal Philharmonic at Cadogan Hall, Orchestre National Belgique at Bozar, with the Stavanger Symphony, and at the Paris Philharmonie with the Orchestre de l’Ile de France.
+Symphonic highlights in 18/19 include debuts with the Swedish Radio Symphony, Helsinki Philharmonic, Royal Philharmonic at Cadogan Hall, Orchestre National Belgique at Bozar, with the Stavanger Symphony, and at the Paris Philharmonie with the Orchestre de l’Ile de France.
 He also returns to Philharmonia, conducts the Residentie Orkest in the Amsterdam Concertgebouw, Mahler 7 with the North Nederlands Orchestra, Bruckner 8 with the Seoul Philharmonic and takes the Netherlands Youth Orchestra to the Amsterdam Concertgebouw with Strauss’ Alpine Symphony and to the Berlin Konzerthaus with Brahms 4 (live on ARTE).

 His symphonic repertoire has at its heart the great Romantic symphonies and 20th century masterworks, but he also has a talent for contemporary music, having conducted several times in the Philharmonia’s Music of Today series, led the Norrköping Symphony Orchestra at the Swedish Composer Festival 2013 at the Stockholm Konserthuset featuring Unsuk Chin, and conducted the MDR Symphony in the IMPULS festival for modern music.